Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/overview.md

 position activates WRCS missile mode, providing an automatic launch signal in dive, level, or pullup maneuvers (refer to Delivery Modes, Air-to-Ground for detailed descriptions).

-## Drop it your way: The Aircraft Weapons Release Unit
+## The Aircraft Weapons Release Unit

 The AWRU (Automatic Weapon Release Unit) receives operational power when BOMBS or RKTS & DISP is selected on the weapon selector.
 The control panel features two INTRVL controls and a quantity (QTY)